Mac Camera Not Working? Here’s How to Fix it

 - When it’s fully off, hold the power button for 10 seconds

-- Hold Shift + Control + Option for 7 seconds
+- Hold Shift + Control + Option for seven seconds

-- After 7 seconds, add the power button to the combination and hold for a further 7 seconds
+- After seven seconds, add the power button to the combination and hold for a further seven seconds

-- Release all the keys and, after a few seconds, turn the Mac back on.
+- Release all the keys and, after a few seconds, turn your Mac back on.

 Run the Apple hardware test

-Apple Diagnostics enables an accurate self-diagnosis of any internal hardware issues with your Mac.
-In pre-2012 Macs it’s called the Apple Hardware Test and it runs slightly differently.
-If your camera’s hardware is damaged, this tool can help detect it.
+If your Mac camera’s hardware is damaged, you may be able to detect that with the built-in Apple Diagnostics tool.
+This enables an accurate self-diagnosis of any internal hardware issues with your Mac.
+Note, in pre-2012 Macs, it’s called the Apple Hardware Test, and it runs slightly differently.

-- Disconnect any devices such as headphones, disks, ethernet cable, etc
+- Disconnect any devices such as headphones, disks, ethernet cable and so on

 - Restart your Mac.
-While it’s booting, hold the D key and wait for a screen presenting you with different language options
+While it’s booting, hold the D key and wait for a screen offering you different language options

-- Select your preferred language and wait for an automatic completion of the test
+- Select your preferred language, and wait for automatic completion of the test

 - Look out for the following codes to identify an issue with the camera: NDC001, NDC003, NDC004, NDC005, NDC006

-- If you see a code like that, take your Mac to a service centre to see what support is available.
+- If you see a code like that, take your Mac to a service center to see what support is available

-Non-volatile random access memory (NVRAM) stores local settings such as volume and kernel panic information.
-It is why your volume stays the same when you restart your computer.
-It also stores some camera settings — resetting NVRAM can help when your MacBook camera is not connected.
+Non-volatile random access memory (NVRAM) stores local settings such as audio volume and kernel panic information.
+It’s why your volume stays the same when you restart your computer.
+NVRAM also stores some camera settings, so resetting it can help when your MacBook camera isn’t connected.

 - Shut down your Mac

-- Turn the Mac back on and, while it’s booting, hold Option + Command + P + R;
+- Turn it back on, and while it’s booting, hold Option + Command + P + R

-- After about 20 seconds, you’ll hear two startup sounds — you can release the keys after the second one
+- After about 20 seconds, you’ll hear two startup sounds.
+Release the keys after the second one

 - On Macs with a T2 security chip, release the keys after you see the Apple logo appear for the second time